azuline/rose/docs/ARCHITECTURE.md

 against the database directly.)

 The read cache's update procedure is optimized to minimize the number of disk accesses, as it's a hot path and quite expensive if implemented poorly.
 The update procedure first pulls all relevant cached data from SQLite.
 Stored on each track is the mtime during the previous cache update.
 The cache update checks whether any files have changed via `readdir` and `stat` calls, and only reads the file if the `mtime` has changed.
 Throughout the update, we take note of the changes to apply.
 At the end of the update, we make a few fat SQL queries to batch the writes.

-The update procedure is also parallelizable, so we shard workloads across multiple processes.
+The update procedure is also parallelizable, so we shard workloads across multiple processes when the number of releases to update is greater than 50.

 # Logging

 Logs are written to stderr.
 Logs are also written to disk: to `${XDG_STATE_HOME:-$HOME/.local/state}/rose/rose.log` on Linux and `~/Library/Logs/rose/rose.log` on MacOS.
+Logs are configured to rotate once the log file reaches 20MB.
+The previous 10 rotations are kept; all older rotations are deleted.

 Debug logging can be turned on with the `--verbose/-v` option.
 Rosé is heavily instrumented with debug logging.

-Logs are configured to rotate once the log file reaches 20MB.
-The previous 10 rotations are kept; all older rotations are deleted.
+If you stumble upon a bug that you can reproduce, reproduce it with debug logging enabled.

+In tests, due to our use of multiple processes for testing the virtual filesystem, some logs may not be displayed by default by pytest.
+By default, we do not register a logging handler in tests, since pytest registers its own.
+However, if you run tests with `LOG_TEST=1`, Rosé will attach its own logging handler, which will print debug logs from other processes on failure.